|Where you are Home Building and Construction Procurement Process Prequalification|

 Consultants are assessed on the following prequalification criteria:

 The prequalification criteria are applied in conjunction with the Australian Standard AS 4121-1994 Code of Ethics and Procedures for the Selection of Consultants.
 The Code sets out the ethics standards and the obligations of the Principal and consultants in the selection and appointment of consultants and sub-consultants through direct negotiations or invitation, proposal and selection process for the procurement of professional services in the construction industry.
-The Code establishes principles and standards of behaviour which must be observed by the client and by any consultant wishing to do business with the Government.
+The Code establishes principles and standards of behaviour that must be observed by the client and by any consultant wishing to do business with the Government.
 AS 4120-1994 Code of Tendering covers the selection of contractors through the tender process.

 Registration is separated into two groups, each comprising of four categories: